lingtalfi/nullos-admin/doc/modules/module.md

 2016-12-21

+todo: experimental

+This is an experimental document, you shouldn't rely on the information in this document.

 In nullos admin, third parties can bring new functionalities to the core by using modules.

 A module can be very big as well as very small: it can handle a full website, or just do a specific task,